-Some municipal bonds are even known as “triple tax-free,” as they are exempt from taxes at the municipal, state, and federal level.
-It is important to understand all of the tax exemptions for bonds before making a purchase, as it could completely change the expected return from the investment.
+Some municipalbond markets are known as “triple tax-free,” as they are exempt from taxes at the municipal, state and federal levels.
+It is important to understand all the tax exemptions for bonds before making a purchase as it could change the expected return from the investment.

-A balanced portfolio is one that contains both stock and bonds, because balancing the potential losses of investing in stocks with the steady stream of interest payments from bonds offsets much of the risk associated with stock investing.
+A balanced portfolio is one that contains stocks and bonds because balancing the potential losses of investing in stocks with the steady stream of interest payments from bonds offsets much of the risk associated with stock investing.
 At the same time, both allow for the benefits of appreciation that stock market investing provides.
-Finding the balance between both asset classes are most definitely the key to investing success.
+Finding the balance between both asset classes is the key to investing success.

 Many different people and entities participate in the bond market, including governments, corporations, financial institutions, individual investors and pension funds.
 These participants buy and sell bonds as a way to raise capital or invest their money.